laurentftech/kidsearch/README.md

 - Only pre-approved sites appear
 - No personal data collection
 - Local cache only (no third-party servers)
+- XSS Protection: Result content is sanitized with DOMPurify to block malicious code.
 - Child-dedicated interface
 - Verified educational sources (Vikidia)